-The quality framework is framed around key questions.
+The quality framework is framed around key questions (see the table on page 8 of this document).
 The first of these is:

 • How well do we support people's wellbeing?

 To try and understand what contributes to wellbeing, there are four further key questions: